 Why Does the Red Sea Crossing Matter?

-- You picture waters standing like walls.
+- The waters stood like solid walls.

 What Are the Main Exodus Route Theories?